We’ve all pulled a Christmas cracker with the family over a Christmas dinner before, but where did this tradition come from?

 Whilst most people would have received a whistle, pencil sharpener, or tape measure, there are some out there that offer jewelry, expensive gadgets & perfume.

 Christmas Cracker Origins.

-These Christmas bon-bons were mainly bought by men for their partner to unwrap, so in the early 1850’s, Thomas came up with the idea of including romantic poems wrapped around the sweet.
+These Christmas bon-bons were mainly bought by men for their partners to unwrap, so in the early 1850s, Thomas came up with the idea of including romantic poems wrapped around the candy.